CodingGemSupreme/Pocket-Full-Of-Sunshine/README.md

 ## Description
 "Sunshine In My Pocket" is a motivational quote app that provides the user with some positivty and the abillity to share.
-Our goal is to ultimatley increase the feel good hormones of the user by utlizing color psychology and quotes.
-I careated this app share some of the things that also helped me with trictillomania and depression in the past.
+My goal is to ultimatley increase the feel good hormones of the user by utlizing color psychology and quotes.
+I created this app to share some of the things that also helped me with trictillomania and depression in the past.

 ## Table of Contents
 * Html, CSS, JQuery, JavaScript